Calvin and Hobbes by Bill Watterson for September 20, 2023

 31. Breaking cat news

-prairiedogdance Premium Member 8 months ago
+prairiedogdance Premium Member about 1 year ago

 Just saying, the seeds of the information highway were already a sparkle in a technician’s eye long before 1993.
 In 1968 my mom swapped our old desk style rotary phone for the modern sleek “Trimline” phone with pushbuttons.
 Still corded, but it included in the light-up keypad were two new mysterious buttons: Star and Pound.